Keeping your personal data safe

 Why do we collect personal data?

-Data protection law permits us to collect, use and store your personal data on a limited number of grounds.
-We may use your personal data to enable us to:
+Data Protection laws permit us to collect, use and store your personal data on a limited number of grounds.

-It is our legal obligation to ensure that we have verified the identity of natural persons who are our clients or the beneficial owners, members or directors of a client prior to commencing work.
+It is our legal obligation to ensure that we have verified the identity of natural persons who are our clients or the beneficial owners, members or directors of a client prior to commencing work and to check whether we can act for you as a new or existing client or across from you as a counter party or other third party on a matter involving a new or existing client.
 We may also require evidence of sources of funding.
-If you do not provide us with your personal data for the purposes of such verification, we are unable to provide you with our services.
+If you do not provide us with your personal data for the purposes of such verification, and regulatory compliance requirements, including conflicts of interest, anti-money laundering, anti-terrorism, sanctions, fraud and background screening, we are unable to provide you with our services.

 How we protect your personal data

-Under the data protection laws, as a data controller we must meet certain clear and robust obligations to protect personal data.
+Data Protection laws are clear: the protection of personal information is paramount.
+As a result, we must meet certain clear and robust obligations.
 In short, your personal data must be:

 We do not sell your personal data, nor will we share it with any other person unless it is necessary for a legitimate purpose or where you have provided your consent.